Release the handbrake and put the pedal to the metal

 Modern digital procurement management naturally includes meaningful monitoring.
 With all figures always in view, a monitoring dashboard provides you with up-to-date figures on the essential KPIs in procurement.
 Ideally, the monitoring section also has deep drill-downs for detailed views of specific figures and KPIs.
 This forms the basis for planning reliability in procurement processes.

 Imagine: All departments involved in the procurement process – whether under one roof or at different locations – are digitally connected to each other through the electronic procurement process.
-Every authorized employee sees what has been ordered, delivered and paid for.
+Every authorised employee sees what has been ordered, delivered and paid for.
 Of course, this information can also be accessed on the move using a smartphone/tablet.
 With the history in view, the future can be planned better.
 That makes controlling happy.